knoxgraeme/hackathon2025/docs/user-guide.md

 ## Getting Started

-### What the App Does
+### What PixieDirector Does

-The AI Photography Assistant helps you:
+PixieDirector is an AI-powered photography storyboarding app that helps you:
-- **Plan photoshoots** with personalized recommendations
+- **Plan photoshoots** through natural voice conversations with AI
-- **Discover perfect locations** in Vancouver tailored to your vision
+- **Discover perfect locations** in Vancouver with specific timing and permit details
-- **Create visual storyboards** with AI-generated shot previews
+- **Create visual storyboards** with AI-generated black & white shot previews
-- **Get technical guidance** for camera settings and equipment
+- **Track your progress** with shot status management (Todo/Done/Skip)
+- **Share your plans** via QR codes or direct links
+- **Work offline** with Progressive Web App installation
-- **Save time** with intelligent planning that considers lighting, permits, and accessibility
+- **Save time** with a complete shoot plan generated in 30-45 seconds

 ### First Time Setup

-1. **Open the app** on your mobile device or desktop browser
+1. **Open PixieDirector** at [your-app-url] on your mobile device or desktop browser
 2. **Allow microphone access** when prompted - this enables voice planning
+3. **Install the app** (optional) - look for the install prompt or use your browser's "Add to Home Screen" option
-3. **Start your first session** by tapping "Start New Photo Session"
+4. **Start your first session** by tapping "Start New Photo Session"
-4. **Begin your conversation** with the AI assistant
+5. **Begin your conversation** with the AI assistant

 That's it!
 No account creation or complex setup required.

+### Installing PixieDirector as a PWA

+#### For iOS (Safari):
+1. Open PixieDirector in Safari
+2. Tap the Share button (square with arrow)
+3. Scroll down and tap "Add to Home Screen"
+4. Name it "PixieDirector" and tap "Add"

+#### For Android (Chrome):
+1. Open PixieDirector in Chrome
+2. Look for the install prompt at the bottom of the screen
+3. Tap "Install" or use the menu (⋮) → "Install app"

+#### For Desktop (Chrome/Edge):
+1. Look for the install icon in the address bar
+2. Click "Install" when prompted

 ### Creating Your First Session

 1. From the home screen, tap the **"Start New Photo Session"** button
-2. You'll see the voice planning interface with a microphone icon
+2. You'll see the voice planning interface with a microphone button
-3. Tap **"Start Voice Planning"** to begin your conversation
+3. Tap the **microphone button** to connect to your AI assistant
+4. Wait for the "Listening to You" status - this means the AI is ready
-4. Describe your photography vision naturally - the AI will guide you
+5. Describe your photography vision naturally - the AI will ask follow-up questions
+6. Have a 30-60 second conversation about your shoot ideas
-5. When finished, tap **"End Planning Session"**
+7. When finished, tap **"End Voice Planning"**
-6. Your personalized plan will be generated automatically
+8. Your plan will be generated in 30-45 seconds with:
+   - 4-5 curated Vancouver locations
+   - 15-20 detailed shot ideas
+   - Up to 6 AI-generated storyboard images

 ---